Signup/Sign In

 JavaScript Operator Precedence and Associativity

 Operator precedence determines the order in which operators are evaluated.
 Operators with higher precedence are evaluated first.
-For example, the expression (3+4*5), returns 23, because of multiplication operator(*) having higher precedence than addition(+).
+For example, the expression (3+4*5), returns 23, because of the multiplication operator(*) having higher precedence than addition(+).
 Thus * must be evaluated first.

-Operator associativity determines the order in which operators of the same precedence are processed.
+Operator associativity determines the order in which the operators of the same precedence are processed.
 For example, assignment operators are right-associative, so you can write a=b=5, and with this statement, a and b are assigned the value 5.

 Operator type Operator (Symbol) Associativity